Maud Lewis: Postage stamps

-Record sale prices
+Paintings sale prices

 Lewis' paintings have sold at auction for ever increasing prices.
 On November 30, 2009, A Family Outing sold for C$22,200 at a Bonham's auction in Toronto.
 Another, A View of Sandy Cove, sold in 2012 for C$20,400.
 A painting found in 2016 at an Ontario thrift store, Portrait of Eddie Barnes and Ed Murphy, Lobster Fishermen, sold in an online auction for C$45,000.
 Black Truck, depicting the eponymous vehicle driving on road bordered with flowers, sold at auction in Toronto for C$350,000 in May 2022.

 Further reading and other media

-The Art Canada Institute published Maud Lewis: Life & Work by Ray Cronin in September 2021.
+The Art Gallery of Nova Scotia published "Our Maud: The Life, Art and Legacy of Maud Lewis" by Ray Cronin in 2017.
+His Maud Lewis: Life & Work was published by the Art Canada Institute in 2021.
+Cronin's "Nova Scotia Folk Art: An Illustrated Guide" (Nimbus) was published in 2024.

-Lewis is the subject of a book by Lance Woolaver, The Illuminated Life of Maud Lewis, and three National Film Board of Canada documentaries: Maud Lewis - A World Without Shadows (1976), The Illuminated Life of Maud Lewis (1998), and I Can Make Art ...
+In 1976, the first of three documentaries produced by the National Film Board of Canada was released.
+Maud Lewis: A World Without Shadows was directed by Diane Beaudry for the NFB's women's unit, Studio D. Later films include The Illuminated Life of Maud Lewis (1998) based on a biography by Lance Woolaver, and I Can Make Art ...
 Like Maud Lewis (2005).
 The latter is a short film in which a group of Grade 6 students are inspired by Lewis' work to create their own folk art painting.

 In 2009, the Art Gallery of Nova Scotia, in conjunction with Greg Thompson Productions, produced a new play about Lewis at the AGNS.
 A Happy Heart: The Maud Lewis Story was written and produced by Greg Thompson, who produced Marilyn: Forever Blonde at the AGNS in January 2008.
 Thompson wrote the one-woman play about Lewis while in Nova Scotia in 2008.
 It ran until October 25, 2009.

-Screenwriter Sherry White wrote Maudie, a feature dramatic film about Lewis that made its Canadian debut at the 2016 Toronto International Film Festival.
+Screenwriter Sherry White wrote Maudie, a highly-fictionalized feature dramatic film about Lewis that made its Canadian debut at the 2016 Toronto International Film Festival.
 Directed by Aisling Walsh, it stars Sally Hawkins as Maud and Ethan Hawke as Everett.

 The Russian-Canadian composer Nikolai Korndof (1947-2001) wrote an orchestral piece The Smile of Maud Lewis (1998).
-Recorded in a performance for orchestra conducted by Leslie Dala (Redshift TK516) released in 2022.
-Review: www.gramophone.co.uk October 2022.
+It was recorded in a performance for orchestra, conducted by Leslie Dala, and released in 2022.